Implications of a Froissart bound saturation of $\gamma^*$-$p$ deep inelastic scattering. Part I. Quark distributions at ultra small $x$: Extrapolation of to ultra-small

-There appears to be no obstacle to the continuation from $q^2=0$ to an off-shell $q^2=-Q^2<0$.
-The total cross section for virtual photon-nucleon $(\gamma^*p)$ scattering is proportional to the virtual forward Compton scattering amplitude for zero momentum transfer to the nucleon, $\hat{t} = (p-p')^2 =0$.
+There is no theoretical obstacle to the continuation from $q^2=0$ to an off-shell $q^2=-Q^2<0$.
+The total cross section for $\gamma^*p$ scattering is proportional to the virtual forward Compton scattering amplitude for zero momentum transfer to the nucleon, $\hat{t} = (p-p')^2 =0$.
 A complete all-orders analysis of the latter in perturbation theory \cite{ashok} shows that it is real analytic in the Mandelstam variable $ \hat{s}=(p+q)^2$ for the scattering of a virtual photon from a nucleon for $Q^2 > - m_\pi^2$, with the usual normal thresholds in $ \hat{s}$ and $\hat{u}$.
 Analyticity in $\hat{t}$ can also be established for $Q^2>0$ for the leading perturbative diagrams, and presumably holds in general.
-Given these results, the arguments of Martin \cite{martin1,martin2,martin3} establish the Froissart bound \cite{froissart} for the $\gamma^*p$ cross section, hence $F_2^{\gamma p}$.
+Given these results, the arguments of Martin \cite{martin1,martin2,martin3} establish the Froissart bound in $\hat{s}$ \cite{froissart} for the $\gamma^*p$ cross section, hence $F_2^{\gamma p}$.

-The phenomenological success of vector meson dominance of the electromagnetic current matrix elements between hadronic states provides physical evidence that the required off-shell continuation from photo-production to DIS electron-nucleon scattering is correct and relevant \cite{sakurai1,sakurai2,schildknecht}.
-Furthermore, the continuations in mass-variables for on-shell pion to off-shell weak-currents in PCAC-current algebra relations have had a history of remarkably successful predictions \cite{sakurai1,sakurai2,adlerdashen}.